yaqianhuang/praat-scripts/README.md

 # praat-scripts
-A repo for putting Praat scripts online
+A repo for putting adapted Praat scripts online

 CQ calculation for EGG signal adapted from Milke